MethodAtlas

 • Correlated Random Effects (Mundlak): Add group means of time-varying regressors to the RE model.
 Gives FE-equivalent coefficients for time-varying variables while also estimating time-invariant effects.

-• Arellano-Bond GMM: For dynamic panels (lagged dependent variable) where FE is biased.
+• Arellano-Bond generalized method of moments (GMM): For dynamic panels (lagged dependent variable) where FE is biased.
 Uses past levels as instruments for first-differenced equations.

 Critical Reading Checklist